kylehuang041/Resume/README.md

 # Resume
-Contains Markdown and HTML/CSS.<br>
+Digital Resume used in Markdown that was converted to HTML and pdf from Prince software.<br>
-I created the markdown file which contains my work, I used a converter to make MD to HTML from an extension used on VS Code.
-Used Prince (software) to convert the HTML file to PDF.
-And also made a CS Resume using Microsoft Word.
+CS Resume used in Microsoft Word to pdf.<br>
 Link: https://kylehuang041.github.io/Resume/